 - 10%: Types of Credit Used – do you have different types of credit such as credit cards, installment loans, and mortgages?

 Tip: FICO scores can change from month to month due to several factors.
-Not having too much debt, and making full payments on time, over a long period gives lenders more confidence you will repay them, increasing the likelihood they will extend you credit at a lower interest rate.
+Not having too much debt, and making full payments on time, over a long period gives lenders more confidence you will repay them.
+That increases the likelihood they will extend you credit at a lower interest rate.

-Understanding what is on your credit report and how it impacts your ability to obtain credit at a good rate is extremely important.
-If you notice something incorrect on your credit report, call the credit agency immediately and work with them to correct any problems.
-The better your credit history and higher your credit score, the more likely you will be approved for a loan and receive a low interest rate offer.
-At the end of the day, it could help you save a lot of money on your student loans and avail yourself to additional credit when you need it most.
+Understanding what’s on your credit report and how it impacts your ability to get a good credit rate is extremely important.
+If you notice something incorrect on your credit report, call the credit agency immediately.
+Work with them to correct any problems.
+A better credit history and higher credit score means a better shot at approval and a low interest rate.
+Your credit could save you a lot of money on your student loans.
+It can also ensure additional credit is there for you when you need it most.